harsh020/image-colorization/README.md

   - Since, it provides a measure of reconstruction quality, we can also access the structural quality of the predicted image.

-## Futher thoughs
-Recently, I have been working on the problem of Dehazing images (but have hit certain road blocks due to computational limitations), but I think for both problems (namely Dehazing and Coloring images), GANs seem to be a good option to explore and I believe they can give better results that CNNs.
-I believe so because we were told in a Summer School on CV,(it was something in the lines of..) that if you want better feature representations CNNs are the way to go, but if you want better and pleasing images GANs are the way to go.